Bernardo Arévalo: Early life and education

-Arévalo was born on 7 October 1958 in Montevideo, Uruguay, the son of Juan José Arévalo (1904–1990), the former President of Guatemala between 1945 and 1951, and his second wife, Margarita de León (born in 1925).
+Arévalo was born on 7 October 1958 in Montevideo, Uruguay, the son of Juan José Arévalo (1904–1990), president of Guatemala from 1945 to 1951, and his second wife, Margarita de León (born in 1925).
 At the time of Arévalo's birth, his father was living in political exile in South America following the 1954 Guatemalan coup d'état.

 Arévalo's family left Uruguay when he was less than two years old, and he spent parts of his childhood living in Venezuela, Mexico, and Chile.
 He went to Guatemala for the first time at the age of 15 to study at the Liceo Guatemala, a private Catholic school in Guatemala City.

-While his father was serving as the Ambassador of Guatemala to Israel, Arévalo attended and graduated from the Hebrew University of Jerusalem in Israel with a bachelor's degree in sociology.
+While his father was serving as the ambassador of Guatemala to Israel, Arévalo attended and graduated from the Hebrew University of Jerusalem with a bachelor's degree in sociology.
 At the Hebrew University, he studied the history of Christianity in Latin America.
 He then obtained a doctorate in philosophy and social anthropology from Utrecht University in the Netherlands.

 Diplomatic career

 Arévalo joined the Ministry of Foreign Affairs during the 1980s as a diplomat.
 Between 1984 and 1986, he was the first secretary and consul at the Guatemalan embassy in Israel and subsequently acted as minister counselor from 1987 to 1988.

 In 1988, Arévalo returned to Guatemala, where he was appointed deputy director of strategic studies and planning, again within the Ministry of Foreign Affairs.
 He went on to serve as director of bilateral foreign policy from 1990 to 1991, international bilateral relations from 1992 to 1993, and international economic and multilateral relations from 1993 to 1994.

-In 1994, President Ramiro de León Carpio appointed Arévalo Deputy Minister of Foreign Affairs, a role Arévalo held until 1995.
-During his time as deputy minister, Ernesto Zedillo, the President of Mexico, decorated Arévalo with the Order of the Aztec Eagle in 1995.
+In 1994, President Ramiro de León Carpio appointed Arévalo deputy minister of foreign affairs, a role Arévalo held until 1995.
+During his time as deputy minister, President of Mexico Ernesto Zedillo decorated Arévalo with the Order of the Aztec Eagle in 1995.

 In 1995, Foreign Minister Alejandro Maldonado appointed Arévalo as Guatemala's ambassador to Spain; that same year, he presented his credentials to King Juan Carlos I. In 1996, Arévalo left his position as ambassador as well as the Ministry of Foreign Affairs.